GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-notification-when-there-is-a-new-post/en.md

 🔥 **Tips:**

+Class `GatoGraphQL\InternalGraphQLServer\GraphQLServer` is not accessible as an external API.
+Instead, it is to be used by the application via PHP code, for executing/automating admin tasks via GraphQL queries.

-Class `GatoGraphQL\InternalGraphQLServer\GraphQLServer` provides 3 static methods to execute queries:
+This class provides 3 static methods to execute queries:

 - `executeQuery`: Execute a GraphQL query
 - `executeQueryInFile`: Execute a GraphQL query contained in a (`.gql`) file